Quantum algorithms applied to satellite mission planning for Earth observation: Results: quantum algorithms for satellite mission planning

 \subsection{Reinforcement Learning}

-Reinforcement learning (RL) is a paradigm of machine learning where an agent interacts with some environment and trains by informed trial and error.
-The RL training algorithm uses reward functions to assign value to the actions of the agent in any state of the environment.
+Reinforcement learning (RL) is a machine learning paradigm in which an agent interacts with some environment and trains through informed trial and error.
+The RL training algorithm uses reward functions to assign value to the agent's actions in any state of the environment.
 Generally, a state can have constraints and features.
 The RL agent can use a policy model to decide on an action given a state, which subsequently affects the environment and transforms the state.
-If the resultant state of the environment is engineered by the data scientist to contain a positive reward, the policy model is trained to take the appropriate action to maximize the probability of its achieving that reward.
+Suppose the resultant state of the environment is engineered by the data scientist to contain a positive reward.
+In that case, the policy model is trained to take the appropriate action to maximize the probability of achieving that reward.
 The Environment is a function of a triplet of variables $(S, A, P)$, where $S$ is a state space, $A$ is an action space, and P is a transition function.
 When the reward function, $r$, is factored in, a Markov Decision Process (MDP) is generated with the property ($S$, $A$, $P$, $r$), $r: S \times A \rightarrow \mathbb{R}.$ The Agent starts from state $s_0$ and takes action $a_0$, for which the reward $r_0$ is obtained in each step of training and subsequently trains by producing trajectories $T:= (s_0,a_0,r_0,s_1,a_1,r_1,s_2,a_2,r_2,\cdots).$